-The clubhead of the XL Halo is quite large, and it is built in a progressive design.
-This means that the 4-7 iron are wider for lower spinning long shots, and the 8-SW have technology built for a higher spin and higher launch.
+The club head of the XL Halo is quite large, and it is built with a progressive design.
+This means the 4-7 iron is wider for lower spinning long shots, and the 8-SW has technology built for a higher spin and higher launch.

 Essentially the XL Halo irons work from all areas of the golf course.
 The new Hibore Crown Step gives the club a slightly different look from the top down, but it lowers the center of gravity and gets the ball back up in the air for senior golfers.

 Senior golfers need to be careful to choose a good combination of golf irons and hybrids.
 It is not necessarily a good idea to purchase 4-PW golf set off the shelf.
 This XL Halo set is perfectly designed to suit the needs of the senior golfer.

 Value Pick: Wilson Launch Pad 2 Irons

 The Wilson Launch Pad 2 Golf Irons are a hybrid type design with a higher launch, a midsize grip, and a look that provides increased player confidence.